nawazzzz/lazada/README.md

 ## Usage

-You can you service container to make an api call
+You can use service container to make an api call
 ```php
 app('lazada')->auth()->authorizationUrl();
 app('lazada')->order()->get(order_id: '16090');